Discussion –

 “Detail-oriented recent graduate with a strong foundation in communication, organisation, and problem-solving skills.
 Passionate about project management with a demonstrated ability to lead teams and deliver results in academic and volunteer settings.
 Seeking an entry-level project coordinator position to apply my skills and grow in the field of project management.”

 Even without direct project management experience, you likely have achievements that demonstrate your potential in this field.
-The key is to frame these achievements in a way that’s relevant to project management.
+The key is to frame these accomplishments in a way that’s relevant to project management.

 Tips for Highlighting Achievements: